 I’m so excited for this group because Tahoe clearly has some world class climbing that will finally have a larger platform.
 When the locals come together like this to pioneer something, amazing things happen – TAMBA comes to mind, and I can’t wait to see what’s in store for these guys.
 Join them for a fun and informative launch from 6pm-10pm at South Lake Brewing Company where esteemed climber Ethan Pringle will join the festivities as a guest speaker.

 The first weekend also falls on Cinco De Mayo, which needs no introduction.
 South Lake Tahoe is home to a diverse body of people, many with Mexican roots, and the town is showing out to join the festivities.
-Don’t miss the Cinco de Mayo Fiesta and Margarita Contest Heavenly Village Lake Tahoe May 4th and 5th.
+Don’t miss the Cinco de Mayo Fiesta at the Heavenly Village Lake Tahoe.
 Frozen or on the rocks?
 Are you the salt on the rim type?
 Doesn’t matter because this weekend you’re going to love them all.

 Bring your mother to Tahoe South for Mother’s Day weekend and she’ll probably ask for it to be the new tradition.
 The Mother’s Day Champagne Brunch at Edgewood Tahoe is easily one of the tastiest ways to start the day, but continue on to their spa to treat mom to some ultimate relaxation.
 Later, hit the shops at Heavenly Village and follow your nose to the Baked Bear for a custom ice cream sandwich.
 You don’t need to go far to have a day full of fun memories, but it’s nice to know that once you’re here there’s an adventure right around the corner if that’s the way the day plays out.